ACT State and District Testing

 Apr 9-11, 2019

 *Districts may participate in one of the two spring test dates.

-**This deadline is the date a signed contract is required.
-It is possible to register and sign the contract the same day using a digital signature.
+**This deadline is the date a signed contract and list of participating schools is required.
+It is possible to register, sign the contract, and submit a list of participating schools the same day using a digital signature.

 The Condition of College and Career Readiness 2017

 This year’s report shows that 60% of students in the 2017 US graduating class took the ACT test, up from 54% in 2013.
 The increased number of test takers over the past several years enhances the breadth and depth of the data pool, providing a comprehensive picture of the current graduating class in the context of college readiness, as well as offering a glimpse at the emerging educational pipeline.